In this article, we will discuss how to calculate/find IRR (Internal Rate of Return) in Excel. We hope you will enjoy the whole article.

-IRR function is used to calculate equally payment periods like years.
-You can use IRR function to calculate monthly cash flows but as all months are not equal in days, so it is better to use Excel’s XIRR function.
+Here, the IRR function is used to calculate equal payment periods like years.
+You can use the IRR function to calculate monthly cash flows but as all months are not equal in days, so it is better to use Excel’s XIRR function.

-XIRR function is used to calculate the internal rate of return of cash flows that are not periodic.
-We have seen how to use XIRR function in the previous section.
+Moreover, the XIRR function is used to calculate the internal rate of return of cash flows that are not periodic.
+We have seen how to use the XIRR function in the previous section.

 You see there is a difference between the values.

-Note: When you will use IRR function to calculate the internal rate of return for monthly cashflows, you will multiply the IRR value by 12 as IRR has calculated the monthly rate of return, not yearly.
+Note: If you use the IRR function to calculate the internal rate of return for monthly cash flows, then you need to multiply the IRR value by 12 as IRR has calculated the monthly rate of return, not yearly.

-Say, you had taken a loan of amount $5000 at the interest rate of 12% a year to invest in a project.
-The will give you periodic cash flows like the following image.
+Say, you had taken a loan of $5000 at the interest rate of 12% a year to invest in a project.
+They will give you periodic cash flows like the following image.

 So, what is your actual (or modified) internal rate of return for this existing project?